College Credit Plus Information and Application Meeting

 Noble Academy Columbus is a community school established under Chapter 3314 of the Ohio Revised Code.
 The school is a public school and students enrolled in and attending the school are required to take Achievement tests and other examinations prescribed by law.

-In addition, there may be other requirements for students at the school that are prescribed by law.
+In addition, there may be other requirements for students at the school that is prescribed by law.
 Students who have been excused from the compulsory attendance law for purpose of home education as defined by the Administrative Code shall no longer be excused for that purpose upon their enrollment in a community school.

 For more information about this matter contact the School Manager or the Ohio Department of Education